d-saikrishna/DataScience/Unsupervised/PCA/README.md

 # Principal Component Analysis (PCA)

-PCA helps in dimensionality reduction.
-You will be able to visualise 4+ dimensions (variables) in the form of a 2/3-Dimensions (Principal Components)
+PCA 'helps'* in dimensionality reduction.
+You will be able to visualise 4+ dimensions (variables) in the form of a 2/3-Dimensions (Principal Components) without losing much information/variance.

+* If there are 10 dimensions, you'll create 10 PCs to explain 100% variance of the original data.
+It is just that first 2-3 PCs can explain most of this variance and thus helps in dimension reduction.

 t-SNE and MDS are other methods of this category.